ethereum/portal-network-specs/state-network.md

 We use the same PING/PONG/FINDNODES/NODES rules from base discovery v5 protocol for management of the overlay routing table.

 ### Content Keys and Content IDs

-Content keys are used to request a specific package of data from a peer.
-Content IDs are used to identify the location in the network where the content is located.

 The network supports the following schemes for addressing different types of content.